pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 the **try-catch** pattern.
 All actions that are executed in terms of the business logic are stored in the \"Try\" scope (1).
-If anything fails within the scope, it is caught by the \"Catch\" scope (2), that has it\'s \"Run after\" settings configured to only be executed if previous actions fails, times out or is skipped.
+If anything fails within the scope, it is caught by the \"Catch\" scope (2), that has it's \"Run after\" settings configured to only be executed if previous actions fails, times out or is skipped.